niklas-palm/nuke/README.md

 # AWS Nuke Config

-Config for aws-nuke that retains SSO and Control Tower related resources.
+Config for aws-nuke that retains SSO, Control Tower and Isengard related resources.

+> **DISCLAIMER:** As Control Tower evolves, resources not covered by this may not be covered.
+Do dry-runs with the tool and verify it's not deleting resources it shouldn't!

 ## Prerequisites